zartre/blog-archive/2025/play-games/index.md

 won't survive long with too much stretching.
 That's why I incorporate gaming into my routine.

 It may seem easy, just play games, right?
-But at first I was hard for me to find games on which I want to spend my time.
+But at first it was hard for me to find games on which I want to spend my time.
 I bought the PS5 and initially Gran Turismo 7 was the only game I would play.
 To be honest I bought it _just_ because of Gran Turismo.
 It's the only game